dart-archive/www.dartlang.org/src/site/articles/serialization/index.markdown

 <ol markdown="1">
 <li markdown="1">
-  Edit the project's `pubspec.yaml`, adding a dependency on the dartson package and its transformer:
+  Edit the project's `pubspec.yaml`, adding a dependency on the dartson package and its pub transformer:

 {% prettify yaml %}
 ...